shohailahm/blocks/README.md

-# Login App
+# Blocks
-Login App

 What is this repository for?

-   Login APP with redux built on react-native initated with react-native-init
+   bootstrapped with create-react-app

    Git clone :- https://github.com/shohailahm/blocks